Sending

 Then just click "send" and you're done.

 Don't worry too much about typos in the address.
 The address contains a checksum, which means your wallet will detect if it's invalid.
-So you don't have to go to the length of checking every individual character to make sure the address is correct.
-I usually just check the first and last 4 or 5 characters.
+So you don't have to check every individual character to make sure the address is correct – I usually just check the first and last 4 or 5 characters.

 What happens when you make a transaction?